Henauxg/bevy_quinnet/README.md

 It hosts a local server from inside a client, instead of a dedicated headless server as in the chat demo.
 You can find a [server module](examples/breakout/server.rs), a [client module](examples/breakout/client.rs), a shared [protocol](examples/breakout/protocol.rs) and the [bevy app schedule](examples/breakout/breakout.rs).

+It also makes uses of [`Channels`](#channels).
+The server broadcasts the paddle position every tick via the `PaddleMoved` message on an `Unreliable` channel, the `BrickDestroyed` and `BallCollided` events are emitted on an `UnorderedReliable` channel, while the game setup and start are using the default `OrdrerdReliable` channel.

 Start two clients with `cargo run --example breakout`, "Host" on one and "Join" on the other.

 ![breakout_versus_demo_short](https://user-images.githubusercontent.com/19689618/199804335-17df365c-32aa-49b1-94f1-11b8c7162ae3.gif)